Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ## Creating a navigation component in Astro

-By now, we didn't have an excellent way to navigate the website, so let's go ahead and create a `Nav.astro` component in our components directory.
+We didn't have an excellent way to navigate the website, so let's go ahead and create a `Nav.astro` component in our components directory.

 We'll make use of the Frontmatter (---) part of creating an array that we can use to create the menu.